• Skip to primary navigation

 Why does a balloon charged with static electricity stick to a wall?

-When you rub a balloon on your hair, electrons are transferred to the balloon giving it a negative charge.
+When you rub a balloon on your hair, electrons are transferred to the balloon, giving it a negative charge.
 When you place the balloon on a wall, it sticks.
 This is because the negative charge on the balloon repels the negative charges on the wall, creating a positively charged surface to attract the negatively charged balloon.
-This is attraction by induction.
+This is called attraction by induction.

 balloon charged with static electricity with tissue paper attached